GHOST IN THE SHELL 2: INNOCENCE

 It is also Mamoru Oshiis failing that he frequently intellectually overreaches in his ideas.
 Jin-Roh came fired up with a superb metaphor that failed to make itself adequately understood.
 Oshii seemss to be trying a little too hard to show his intellectual credentials here having characters talk in haiku frequently throughout and dropping references and quotes to everything from Milton and The Bible to the legend of the Golem and even Villiers de lIsle Adams (the 19th Century French writer who wrote one of the first works to feature an android).

 Ghost in the Shell 2: Innocence certainly becomes confusing trying to follow its plot, especially during the middle when characters become caught up in a virtual reality loop that keeps repeating itself, even if everything does eventually become clear.
 It is clear that for Mamoru Oshii narrative is a concern that ranks second behind the sheer artistry of the film and his philosophical ruminations that said Ghost in the Shell 2: Innocence is a film of extraordinary beauty and hauntingly meditative reflection on the nature of humanity and the artificial.

 The Ghost in the Shell series was subsequently revived in a series of four one-hour theatrical films under the title Ghost in the Shell: Arise (2013-4) and a further animated film Ghost in the Shell: The New Movie (2015).
-A live-action English-language remake has been announced with Ghost in the Shell (2017) starring Scarlett Johansson.
+Ghost in the Shell (2017) was a live-action English-language remake starring Scarlett Johansson.

 (Winner in this sites Top 10 Films of 2004 list).